 Here are some of the major advantages of having Governor Limits restricting the activities of Salesforce Developers:

-- Salesforce Governor Limits stop a foreign organisation from executing a lengthy code which can otherwise take up a considerable amount of space in your system’s memory.
+- Salesforce Governor Limits stop a foreign organization from executing a lengthy code that can otherwise take up a considerable amount of space in your system’s memory.

 - Apex having totally separate and unique coding limits helps other entities using up more resources than required.